lgreco/DataStructures/Exams/SU21_Midterm/src/readme.md

 ## Problem 2 (6 points)

 Write a method `removeNode` with the signature shown in the `DoubleLinkedList` class.
-The method removes a Node from the list and returns it to the calling part of the program, e.g.
+The method removes a NFS_Node from the list and returns it to the calling part of the program, e.g.

-`Node gone = removeNode("B");
+`NFS_Node gone = removeNode("B");
 `

 finds (if there is one) the node with content "B", removes it from the list, adn returns it as node `gone` for us to inspect it or ignore it.
 If the list, before the removal, had nodes `[A] [B] [C]`, after the removal has `[A] [C]`.
 And when traversed with the `display` method from the previous problem, the output will be